lab-brussels-1/The-first-group/planning/development-strategy.md

 ## Content (milestone)

 > "As a user I can learn about trees"
+> As a middle shool student I can find some visual content for my presentation
+    about trees

 Since it is a home page we don't place much content but there should be links to the content with clear description.

 - [ ] _A section with some general information about the uses of trees,tree
       health and social impact_(issue)
-- [ ] _there are links to different sources providing content about trees_
+- [ ] _there is main text with links for visual content_

 ### Content: HTML

-- a div with title and paragraph explaining why Batman is the best superhero(issue)
+- a div with title and paragraph explaining Trees(issue)

 ### Content: CSS